On-Prem to Cloud Migration With Under an Hour of Downtime

 Big-bang migrations fail loudly.
 Here's the incremental, reversible approach I use to move legacy systems to the cloud while the business keeps running.

 Every catastrophic migration story starts the same way: a weekend cutover, a rollback plan nobody tested, and a Monday morning that becomes a week.
-I've re-platformed legacy enterprise systems to Kubernetes across Azure, AWS and GCP and kept downtime under an hour, not by being lucky, but by refusing to do a big bang.
+I've re-platformed legacy enterprise systems to Kubernetes across Azure, AWS and GCP and kept downtime under an hour.
+Luck had nothing to do with it.
+I just never let anyone do a big bang.

 Reversible, always